Cuba–United States relations: Renewed embargo

 A report by the Office of the Director of National Intelligence (ODNI) stated that Cuban officials worked to build relationships with members of the American media who held sympathetic views of the Cuban government in order to discredit U.S. politicians viewed as hostile to the Cuban state during the 2022 United States elections.
 During the 2024 United States elections, according to the ODNI, the Cuban government undertook "localized influence operations that are much more narrowly focused on opposing anti-regime candidates in the United States".
 The U.S. government briefly removed, under President Biden, but then re-instated, under President Trump, Cuba on their known international sponsors of terrorism list in January 2025, in concert with a prisoner exchange.

 In February 2025 the U.S. government halted foreign aid funding for Cuba-focused media outlets and expanded visa restrictions related to Cuban programs that send healthcare and other workers overseas over forced labor concerns.
 President Trump issued a presidential directive in July for greater enforcement of the Cuban travel ban, further isolating the tourism industry of Cuba.
-The U.S. government banned President Díaz-Canel along with two ministers from entering the U.S., later restricting access the Cuban luxury real estate sector.
+The U.S. government banned First Secretary of the Communist Party of Cuba Miguel Díaz-Canel along with two ministers from entering the U.S., later restricting access the Cuban luxury real estate sector.
+During 2025, 100 Cuban athletes were denied visas to compete in qualifying events held in the United States for the 2028 Summer Olympics.

+On 3 January 2026, 32 Cuban troops were killed in Venezuela during the 2026 United States intervention in Venezuela.
+It was the biggest loss of Cuban combatants by the US military since the Bay of Pigs invasion in April 1961.
+Afterwards, Trump stated that the Venezuelan supply of oil to Cuba would be terminated and urged Cuba to "make a deal".
+Sales of oil from Venezuela to Cuba have been cut off since the operation.

+On 29 January 2026, Trump signed an executive order targeting Cuba, declaring a national emergency and allowing the US to impose tariffs on imports from countries supplying Cuba with oil.
+The administration claimed that Cuba has links to Hamas and Hezbollah and represents "an unusual and extraordinary threat to US national security and foreign policy".
+Mexico halted oil shipments to Cuba following the announcement; however, President Claudia Sheinbaum said the decision was a sovereign decision, not due to pressure from Trump.
+On February 12, UN experts have condemned the executive order issued by the Trump administration, describing the imposition of a fuel blockade on Cuba as “a serious violation of international law and a grave threat to a democratic and equitable international order.”
+This situation has become known as the 2026 Cuban crisis.